tokkonopapa/jQuery-parseData/README.md

 jQuery-parseData
 ================

-A simle parser to get the option object for jQuery plugin from HTML5 data-* attribute without `eval()`.
+A simle parser to get the option objects from HTML5 data-* attribute without using `eval()`.

 ### Description: